Measurement of the X-ARAPUCA's Absolute Photon Detection Efficiency for the Deep Underground Neutrino Experiment's Vertical Drift Far Detector: Introduction

-\subsection{\acs{XA} concept for \acs{DUNE}}
+\subsection{\acs{XA} Concept for \acs{DUNE}}

-The \ac{XA} photosensor device is a novel design developed by the \ac{DUNE} collaboration to detect scintillation light in the \ac{LAr} \ac{TPC}s of the far detector modules.
-The \ac{XA} is a compact, modular and scalable device that can be adapted to different configurations and applications.
-It is designed to operate at cryogenic temperatures, and it is capable of detecting \ac{VUV} scintillation light with low noise.
-Its goal is to maximise the surface coverage of the \ac{PDS} while minimising the amount of expensive \ac{SiPM}s required to achieve the desired \ac{PDE}.
+The \ac{XA} is a compact, modular and scalable photon detector that can be adapted to different configurations and applications~\cite{DUNE:2020txw}.
+It is designed to operate at cryogenic temperatures and can detect \ac{VUV} scintillation light with low noise.
+Its goal is to maximise the photon collection of the \ac{PDS} while minimising the amount of expensive \acp{SiPM} required to achieve the desired \ac{PDE}.